It’s officially autumn, and backyard chicken keepers across the Northern Hemisphere are already preparing for winter weather. ❄️ 🐓

 Sorry – we don’t like being compared to that particular predator either, but we wanted to get your attention. 🚨 Regular chicken checks are that critical during cold weather.

-Inspect combs and wattles daily for signs of frostbite, treating symptoms as necessary.
+- Inspect combs and wattles daily for signs of frostbite, treating symptoms as necessary.
 You can also applying a light coat of petroleum jelly to help protect exposed areas. 🔎

-Watch for subtle behavioral changes such as lethargy, reduced appetite, or signs of distress.
+- Watch for subtle behavioral changes such as lethargy, reduced appetite, or signs of distress.
 Prompt attention can prevent minor issues from developing into larger problems. 🔎

 Winter chicken care does not need to be stressful! ☕ There’s still plenty of time this fall to curl up with your favorite pumpkin spice beverage, review our TL/DR summary below, and prepare your coop and your flock for a safe, healthy winter season. 💙❄️

-Pumpkin spice and zero ice (in your chicken waterers)🤗
+Pumpkin spice and zero ice (in your chicken waterers) 🤗

 ~The RentACoop Team